dahemar/jonas/GOOGLE_SHEETS_SETUP.md

 1. Go to the "Contact" sheet
 2. Update name, email, and Instagram handle (all optional)
 3. If fields are empty, default values will be used
+4. **Note:** The email will be clickable (mailto) and the Instagram handle will be a link to the corresponding account.

 ### Adding Commercial Work
 1. Go to the "Commercial" sheet